doritoes/ipgiraffe.com/7_Regions.md

 8. Click **Save changes**

 ### Testing
-Generate traffic source from different global regions, followed by confirming traffic is reaching all regions.
+Generate traffic sourced from different global regions, followed by confirming traffic is reaching all regions.

-Test the different results of using Cloudfront at `ipgiraffe.com` vs DNS latencey at `app.ipgiraffe.com`
+Test the different results of using CloudFront at `ipgiraffe.com` vs DNS latency at `app.ipgiraffe.com`

 #### Generate traffic with Online Speed Test Tools
-These have limited locations, but can quickly renerate traffic to your different regions.
+These have limited locations, but can quickly generate traffic to your different regions.
 - Pingdom: https://tools.pingdom.com/ (select from *Test from*)
 - WebPageTest: https://www.webpagetest.org/ (advanced options let you select more locations)

 #### Generate traffic with VPN Services
 Use a VPN service (some have free options) that lets you connect through servers in various countries.
 In this way you can access the site from, say, Seattle.

-#### Validating Lambda funtion usage
+#### Validating Lambda function usage
 1. In the search bar enter "CloudWatch" and click on **CloudWatch**
 2. From the left Menu, expand **Metrics** and click **All metrics**
 3. Find the *Lambda* chicklet and click **View automatic dashboard**
 4. Use region dropdown to confirm you have invocations in each region

 # Learning More
-- Think about pricing model of CloudFront affects your ability to add your application to regious outside US and Europe
+- Think about pricing model of CloudFront affects your ability to add your application to regions outside US and Europe
 - Consider how additional regions could reduce your Lambda concurrency and possibly keep you in the Lambda "Free Tier"
 - Consider how having an infrequently-used region could cause a "cold start" for user
 - Generally think minutes, not hours for the timeout until a "cold start" is required.
 It's best to assume frequent cold starts.